crosslandwa/react-redux-primer/react/README.md

 ## Step 5 - State

-Previously our React components where simple functions that were passed props and rendered themselves.
+Previously our React components were simple functions that were passed props and rendered themselves.
 These are **super simple** to reason about, but limited in what they can do - they have no state!

 ### Task
 Turn `Clickable` into a simple counter that displays the number of times it has been clicked